 8. Theoretical Anxiety and Design Strategies by Rafael Moneo

 This book entails lectures Moneo gave while at Harvard during the 1990s.
-He examines the work of eight influential contemporary architects.
+Furthermore, he examines the work of eight influential contemporary architects.

 9. Learning from Las Vegas by Robert Venturi and Denise Scott Brown

 In this 1972 book, which has later been revised, the authors appeal for architects to be more responsive to the tastes of regular people and less ostentatious in their self-glorification.
-A review of the attitudes towards pop art is utilized to examine the urban landscape.
+However, a review of the attitudes towards pop art is utilized to examine the urban landscape.

 10. Collage City by Colin Rowe and Fred Koetter